jamiebuilds/license/README.md

 ### Motivation

-I build open source software to make the world a better place.
-To lower technological barriers for as many people as possible.
+I build open source software to make the world a cooler place.
+To help people make cool software.

-However, over the last few years it has come to my attention that my software is being used for terrible things by corporations who are willing to step on their fellow humans.
+However, over the last few years it has come to my attention that dumb peeps have been priotitizing dumb stuff over cool software.
+Fuck em.

-I cannot stomach this, it really hurts to see my software be used by corporations like this.
+I cannot stomach this, it really hurts to see my software be used by retards like this.

-So I'm taking my standard license (The MIT License) and I'm adding a clause which explicitly does not grant the license to a list of entities.
+So I'm taking some dumbfck's licens and I'm adding a clause which explicitly does not grant the license to idiots.

 I don't care if this is not "open source", it's the right thing for me to do.